 There is an Onboard Power LED (LE1) located on the motherboard.
 When LE1 is off, the system is off.
 When the green light is on, the system is on.
+When the LED is on, the power is on.
+Unplug the power cable before removing or installing components.
 See the layout below for the LED location.

-Onboard PWR LED Indicator (LE1)
+Onboard PWR LED Indicator (LE1) Pin Definitions

 LED Color Definition

 Off System Off

+Blinking Standby

-Green System On
+On System On